DataDog/integrations-core/haproxy/README.md

 This integration can collect metrics from a Prometheus endpoint (recommended) or from a socket-based integration through the stats endpoint (deprecated).
 Using the Prometheus endpoint requires HAProxy version 2 (enterprise version 1.9rc1) or later.

-When using the Prometheus endpoint, starting with version 4.0.0, this OpenMetrics-based integration has a *latest* mode (`use_openmetrics`: true) and a *legacy* mode (`use_openmetrics`: false and `use_prometheus`: true).
-To get all the most up-to-date features, Datadog recommends enabling the *latest* mode.
+When using the Prometheus endpoint, starting with version 4.0.0, this OpenMetrics-based integration has a latest mode (`use_openmetrics`: true) and a legacy mode (`use_openmetrics`: false and `use_prometheus`: true).
+To get all the most up-to-date features, Datadog recommends enabling the latest mode.
 For more information, see [Latest and Legacy Versioning For OpenMetrics-based Integrations][29].

 To use the socket-based integration, set both `use_openmetrics` and `use_prometheus` to false and follow the [corresponding instructions](#using-the-stats-endpoint) on the Configuration section.

-The `use_openmetrics` option uses [OpenMetrics V2][26] for metric collection, which requires Agent v7.35 or later, or for you to [enable Python 3][27] in Agent v6.35 or later.
-For hosts that are unable to use Python 3 or are on Agent v7.34 or earlier, use the OpenMetrics V1 implementation or the [socket-based legacy integration](#using-the-stats-endpoint).
+The `use_openmetrics` option uses the latest mode of [OpenMetrics][26], which requires Agent v7.35 or later, or for you to [enable Python 3][27] in Agent v6.35 or later for metric collection.
+For hosts that are unable to use Python 3 or are on Agent v7.34 or earlier, use the legacy mode of OpenMetrics or the [socket-based legacy integration](#using-the-stats-endpoint).

-Metrics marked as `[OpenMetrics V1]` or `[OpenMetrics V2]` are only available using the corresponding version of the HAProxy integration.
-Metrics marked as `[OpenMetrics V1 and V2]` are collected by both versions.
+Metrics marked as `[OpenMetrics V1]` or `[OpenMetrics V2]` are only available using the corresponding mode of the HAProxy integration.
+Metrics marked as `[OpenMetrics V1 and V2]` are collected by both modes.

 ### Installation